StareInTheAir/dldu-points/BUILD.md

 ## Build with docker

-To build a directly serve this app run:
+To build a directly serve this app, git clone this repository and then run:

 ```shell
 docker build \